 - Bratty Teenage Daughter: Courtney is so much this at the start.
 She stole the costume solely to divorce her mom from her hated stepdad (who was never shown doing anything wrong to her).
 She also once hid pineapple, to which he was deathly allergic, under his pillow because he "annoyed her."

 - Captain Patriotic: Her superhero identity evokes American patriotic fervor.

 - Character Development: Early issues of her solo series look bizarre to us now, as she's blatantly bratty, snotty, arrogant, a pain in the ass, and openly disrespectful to adults.

-- Clothes Make the Superman: Courtney's star belt gives her many abilities including Martial Arts, Enhanced Strength and Agility, Star Blasts and Invulnerability.
+- Clothes Make the Superman: Courtney's Cosmic Converter Belt gives her many abilities including Enhanced Strength, Speed, and Agility, Star Blasts, and Invulnerability.